 Force (grading) Objective Detail Outcome Humberside Police (Outstanding) To understand the impact of academic studies on student officers The Force recognises the academic demand on its new student officers and has introduced a dyslexia assessment.
 Any additional support identified from the assessment is then provided to support the student officer.
 This seeks to minimise the attrition of student officers and provide the best opportunity for student officers with dyslexia to complete the academic part of their training.
 Student officers have a programme of operational and academic modules and are supported by mentors and assessors throughout their training.
 One of the three entry routes do not include the policing degree.
 The Force has three routes of entry for student officers.
 It manages the intakes to maximise the use of its resources within operational policing and minimise the abstractions required for student officers to complete academic modules.
-Humberside Police (Outstanding) To develop its workforce and leaders workforce and has introduced reasonable adjustments for selection and promotion processes (e.g. additional time or prior disclosure of The Force has an understanding of its workforce skills and capabilities, which is mapped across its teams and visible through a dashboard of data.
+Humberside Police (Outstanding) To develop its workforce and leaders The Force has an understanding of its workforce skills and capabilities, which is mapped across its teams and visible through a dashboard of data.
 This is accessible at any time and means that managers and leaders have a detailed understanding of team skills and capabilities.
 Northumbria Police (Good) To develop a comprehensive performance management framework, which is helping to effect improvements The Force has designed and implemented a detailed and comprehensive performance management framework, which will contribute to effecting sustained improvements.
 The system is designed around revised role profiles.
-It identifies the main objectives and steps that need to be taken for each role.
-It sets out how roles contribute to the achievement of the Force's strategic objectives.
-It operates at two levels: the tactical level covers frontline staff and their immediate line managers, while the strategic level is used for superintendents and equivalent Police staff.
-The framework is populated with relevant quantitative data to inform discussion between individuals and their line manager Regular performance and development review discussions focus on achievement against objectives, wellbeing and ethical discussions.
+It identifies Regular performance and development review discussions focus on achievement against objectives, wellbeing and ethical discussions.
 The framework is aligned to the existing performance and development review process.